davebracken/PKA-Marker/README.md

 # Overview.
-PKA Marker is a Cisco PKA (Packet Tracer Activity) file marker appliction implemented in Python.
+PKA Marker is a Cisco PKA (Packet Tracer Activity) file marker application implemented in Python.
 PKA Marker uses an independently written Python version of Cisco's PTMP (Packet Tracer Messaging Protocol) to communicate with Packet Tracer's Inter Process Communication (IPC).

 The PKA Marker positions academic or technical training staff who are either not using Cisco's marking process or who are considering alternatives to automate the marking of PKA files.
-It provides functionaility not provided by Cisco's current marking solution.
+It provides functionality not provided by Cisco's current marking solution.

 The PKA Marker can display the results in the console (shell) as well as outputting the results to a CSV file.
-The CSV can be uploded to a VLE.
+The CSV can be uploaded to a VLE.

-In addition to Cisco's marking process, the PKA Marker addreses maintaining academic integrity in the marking of PKA files.
+In addition to Cisco's marking process, the PKA Marker addresses maintaining academic integrity in the marking of PKA files.

 The PKA Marker offers an alternative for marking Cisco NetAcad PKA files as well as custom created PKA files.